 4. Search for Jobs before You Travel to the Park

-You can also make sure that you already have a job interview as soon as you arrive.
-Or even better, you landed a job already.
-Several websites list jobs in Banff and Lake Louise.
+You can also make sure you have a job interview when you arrive.
+Or better yet, have a job already lined up.
+In other words, prepare for temporary work in Banff.
+Several websites list jobs in both Banff and Lake Louise.
 Apply online.
-It can speed up the process of finding a job considerably.
+This can speed up the process of finding a job.

-Suppose you’re lucky enough to land a job before traveling to Banff (which is definitely possible); hurray to you!
-You’ll be much more secure and better enjoy your time in the park.
-Besides, you won’t spend as much money as you would otherwise.
+Assuming you’re lucky enough to get a job before you get to Banff (which is definitely possible), hooray for you!
+You’ll be much more secure and able to enjoy your time in the park.
+Also, you won’t spend as much money as you would otherwise.

 If you want to read more about the ins and outs of working in the park, read the post The Best Time to Work in Banff National Park.